Hand sanitizer gel works

-"We think that's probably because people were more diligent about using the sanitizer after a GI-related incident, such as using the bathroom or vomiting, than after a respiratory incident, such as nose-wiping or sneezing," says Sandora, also an instructor at Harvard Medical School.
+In addition to GI infections, families using sanitizer were less likely to transmit respiratory illnesses, but the effect wasn't statistically significant.
+"We think that's probably because people were more diligent about using the sanitizer after a GI-related incident, such as using the bathroom or vomiting, than after a respiratory incident, such as nose wiping or sneezing," Dr. Sandora says.